 “When considering how much product is enough to moisturise your hair, you must account for hair density.”

-Again, the amount of product I apply on my high-density hair is not the same as my daughter applies on her low-density hair.
+Again, the amount of product I apply to my high-density hair is not the same as my daughter applies to her low-density hair.
 A jar of moisturiser will last far less to me than to her, therefore, you need to make sure you are moisturising your hair properly at the risk of making your hair dry and brittle.
 Also, porosity also has a bearing here.
 High porosity hair will quickly ‘drink’ of what it’s given, and maybe even ask for more, while low porosity hair will need less.

 We all want hair with movement, that is bouncy, and hair that in its natural state is able to stretch and coil right back to its normal curl pattern.
 This means your hair has normal elasticity.
 If your hair takes a bit longer to bounce back into its shape it has medium elasticity, but if it takes too long or doesn’t regain its shape, or if breaks really, your hair has low elasticity.